Fit and Well Logo

 Gluten-free fads are not good for your health

-Many people are adopting a gluten-free diet (GFD) because they consider it as a healthy option.
+Many people are adopting a gluten-free diet (GFD) because they consider it a healthy option.

 People avoid gluten because they think it is healthier.
 But is it?